Itavia Flight 870: Official statements and litigation

 A number of Italian Air Force personnel have been investigated and tried for a number of alleged offences, including falsification of documents, high treason, perjury, abuse of office and aiding and abetting.
 None have been convicted.
 On 30 April 2004, Generals Corrado Melillo and Zeno Tascio were held to be not guilty of high treason.
 Lesser charges against a number of other military personnel were also dropped.
 Other allegations could no longer be pursued after the expiration of the statute of limitations, since the disaster had occurred more than 15 years before, which included charges against Generals Lamberto Bartolucci and Franco Ferri.
 In 2005, an appeals court ruled that no evidence supported the charges.
 On 10 January 2007, the Italian Court of Cassation upheld this ruling and conclusively closed the case, fully acquitting Bartolucci and Ferri of any wrongdoing.

-In June 2010, Italian President Giorgio Napolitano urged all Italian authorities to cooperate in the investigation of the incident.
+In June 2010, Italian President Giorgio Napolitano urged all Italian authorities to cooperate in the investigation of the crash.

 In September 2011, a Palermo civil tribunal ordered the Italian government to pay 100 million euros ($137 million) in civil damages to the relatives of the victims for failing to protect the flight, concealing the truth and destroying evidence.

 On 23 January 2013, the Civil Cassation Court ruled that there was "abundantly" clear evidence that the flight was brought down by a stray missile, confirming the lower court's order that the Italian government must pay compensation.

 In April 2015, an appeals court in Palermo confirmed the rulings of the 2011 Palermo civil tribunal and dismissed an appeal by the state attorney.